vuestorefront/shopware-pwa/docs/guide/TROUBLESHOOTING.md

 - In your Shopware platform: Assign the categories and the products to the right Sales Channel, related to the `shopwareAccessToken` you have set in _shopware-pwa.config.js_.

+- It might be, that your local PWA version is out of date.
+Try updating it using `npm -g install @shopware-pwa/cli@canary --force` and re-run `shopware-pwa init` selecting the `canary` version, if you're unsure about the correct version to use.

 ---

 `*` - if you are using your self-hosted Shopware instance